There are many factors that can affect how long different goat milk soaps will last. Some of these include:

 Because of all the variables involved, we don't give a time for how long our goat milk soaps will last.
 But we did ask our Facebook fans how long their Goat Milk Stuff soap lasted them.
 You can read their answers about how long one bar of goat milk soap lasted.

 If you'd like to extend the life of your goat milk soaps, there are several things that you can try.

 Buy soap ahead of time.
 If you keep a small stash of goat milk soap, you can let it continue to cure.
 Soap will actually get better as it ages, but the scent may start to fade around a year.

 Cut your bars.
-If you carefully cut your bars in half (or already buy them as half bars), you can take a smaller piece into the shower with you.
+If you carefully cut your bars in half, you can take a smaller piece into the shower with you.
 This way only half of the bar gets wet at a time.

-Try these tips to extend the life of your soap, but don't worry about how long your goat milk soaps lasts, we've got more when you need it!
+Try these tips to extend the life of your soap, but don't worry about how long your goat milk soap lasts, we've got more when you need it!